ashutoshpatil1410/Opencart_Automation_Project/README.md

 # Selenium Automation Framework

-This is a sample Selenium Automation Framework developed using Java, TestNG, Maven, and Extent Reports.
+This is a Selenium Automation Framework developed using Java, TestNG, Maven, and Extent Reports .

 ## Technologies Used
 - Java